Integrating Stash Pay

 }Displaying the checkout

-You can display the checkout in a browser or in-app.
-Choose the option that works best for your integration.
+You can display the checkout either in a browser or inside the game.
+Choose the option that best fits your integration.

 Browser Purchase